 Albuquerque ✦ San Diego

 Flamenco guitarist, researcher, and educator based in New Mexico and California.
-His unpublished doctoral dissertation, Flamenco: Lament and Other Cultural Models, examines the emotional and cultural frameworks that give flamenco its expressive depth — from duende and jondo to the sociology of the juerga.
-His work bridges the academy and the tablao — treating flamenco as both a subject of rigorous scholarship and a living practice that demands physical commitment and cultural immersion.
+His unpublished doctoral dissertation, Flamenco: Lament and Other Cultural Models, examines the emotional and cultural frameworks that give flamenco its expressive depth. [ … to edit … ] His work bridges the academy and the tablao — treating flamenco as both a subject of rigorous scholarship and a living practice that demands physical commitment and cultural immersion.

 Soniquetazo